 We have said that PVA Glue is an affordable, non-toxic, and easy to use wood glue.
 But you have to get the right tips for using the glue if you intend to get the best results.
 Here is a simple 9 step guide that would be of help.

-- Get the bits of wood that you want to join together.
+- Get or split the bits of wood that you want to join together.

 - Squeeze your PVA glue onto the two surfaces of both woods.